ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/pack-migration-cmsis-v6/device_support.md

    0,
    #endif
    ```
-6. Save your new startup_device.c file.
+6. Save your new `startup_device.c` file.
 If you have entries for stack and heap size in the assembly startup file, save these and add them in the next step to the now mandatory scatter file.

 ### Scatter file creation

-1. Copy the scatter file template from the CMSIS-DFP into your device support repo.
-The scatter file template for the Cortex-M4 is called [ARMCM4_ac6.sct](https://github.com/ARM-software/CMSIS_5/blob/develop/Device/ARM/ARMCM4/Source/ARM/ARMCM4_ac6.sct).
+1. Copy the scatter file template from the CMSIS-DFP repo into your device support repo.
+The scatter file template for the Cortex-M4 is called [ARMCM4_ac6.sct](https://github.com/ARM-software/Cortex_DFP/blob/main/Device/ARMCM4/Config/ARMCM4_ac6.sct).

 2. Edit the template according to your device settings.
 These values need to be set: